 Name, Address, Age and Position(s) with Company (1) Length of Time Served Principal Occupation(s) During Past Five Years William Goebel Age: 40 Chief Financial Officer Since 2011 Mr. Goebel has served as the Company's chief financial officer since March 2011.
 Mr. Goebel has also served as chief financial officer of FS Global Credit Opportunities Fund, FS Global Credit Opportunities Fund-A and FS Global Credit Opportunities Fund-D, and has presided in such role since each entity's inception in January 2013.
 Mr. Goebel previously served as chief financial officer of FS Energy and Power Fund from February 2011 to November 2012 and as chief financial officer of FS Investment Corporation II from July 2011 through September 2014.
 Prior to joining the Company, Mr. Goebel held a senior manager audit position with Ernst & Young LLP in the firm's asset management practice from 2003 to January 2011, where he was responsible for the audits of regulated investment companies, private investment partnerships, investment advisers and broker-dealers.
 Mr. Goebel began his career at a regional public accounting firm, Tait, Weller and Baker LLP in 1997.
 Mr. Goebel received a B.S. in Economics from the Wharton School of the University of Pennsylvania in 1997.
 He is a Certified Public Accountant and holds the CFA Institute's Chartered Financial Analyst designation.
 Zachary Klehr Age: 36 Executive Vice President Since 2013 Mr. Klehr has served as the Company's executive vice president since January 2013.
-Mr. Klehr also currently serves as executive vice president of FS Energy and Power Fund, FS Investment Corporation II, FS Global Credit Opportunities Fund-D, and FS Energy and Power Fund II, and has presided in such roles since January 2013, January 2014, respectively.
-Mr. Klehr has also served in various senior officer capacities for Franklin Square Holdings and its affiliated investment advisers, FB Advisor, FS Investment Advisor, LLC, FSIC II Advisor, LLC, FS Global Advisor, LLC, and FSEP II Advisor, LLC since the later of February 2011 or such entity's inception date, including as executive vice president since September 2012.
+Mr. Klehr also currently serves as executive vice president of FS Energy and Power Fund, FS Investment Corporation II, FS Investment Corporation III, FS Global Credit Opportunities Fund-D, and FS Energy and Power Fund II, and has presided in such roles since January 2013, January 2014, respectively.
+Mr. Klehr has also served in various senior officer capacities for Franklin Square Holdings and its affiliated investment advisers, FB Advisor, FS Investment Advisor, LLC, FSIC II Advisor, LLC, FSIC III Advisor, LLC, FS Global Advisor, LLC, and FSEP II Advisor, LLC since the later of February 2011 or such entity's inception date, including as executive vice president since September 2012.
 In this role, he focuses on fund administration, portfolio management, fund operations, research, education and communications.
-Prior to joining Franklin Square Holdings, Mr. Klehr served as a vice president at Versa Capital Management ("Versa"), a private equity firm with approximately \$1 billion in assets under managed investments in middle-market distressed companies, special situations and distressed debt.
+Prior to joining Franklin Square Holdings, Mr. Klehr served as a vice president at Versa Capital Management ("Versa"), a private equity firm with approximately \$1 billion in assets under management, from July 2007 to February 2011.
+At Versa, he sourced, underwrote, negotiated, structured and managed investments in middle-market distressed companies, special situations and distressed debt.
 Prior to Versa, Mr. Klehr spent five years at Goldman, Sachs & Co., starting as an analyst in the Investment Banking Division, then in the executive office working on firm-wide strategy covering hedge funds and other complex multi-faceted clients of the firm.
 Later, he joined the Financial Sponsors Group as an associate where he focused on leveraged buyouts, acquisitions and equity and debt financings for private equity clients.
-Mr. Klehr received his M.B.A.
+Mr. Klehr received his M.B.A., with honors, from the Wharton School of the University of Pennsylvania and his B.A., cum laude, also from the University of Pennsylvania.
+He is active in his co